Boca Raton Premises Liability Attorney

 Our Boca Raton premises liability lawyers have helped men, women, and children injured in a variety of premises liability accidents.
 Our experience is deep and includes assisting people hurt in the most common types of property accidents:

 - Slip and falls

 - Inadequate security leading to serious injury or death

 - Toxic chemical exposure

 If you were hurt while on someone’s premises, contact us.
 We will review your case to determine whether we can help you obtain compensation from the owner, operator or manager of the property for the harm they caused you.
 Not all premises liability claims are the same.
 For example, someone hurt on public property must meet special deadlines that only apply when pursuing claims against a government entity.
-The sooner you contact us, the better we can protect your rights.
+The sooner you contact our premises liability lawyers, the better we can protect your rights.

-Speak with Our Boca Raton Premises Liability Attorney Today!
+Speak with a Boca Raton Premises Liability Attorney Today

 Premises liability accidents cause pain and inconvenience to those who are harmed by negligent property owners.
 Please contact Hersh Kirtman Injury Law today for a free consultation to see how we can help you with your premises liability case.